Review of the Killer Angels by Michael Shaara

-I may possibly have been the final Civil War enthusiast yet to read The Killer Angels, past Michael Shaara, a historical novel I have heard repeatedly referenced by killer-angels2historians, battleground guides, reenactors and Civil War buffs of virtually every stripe.
+I may possibly have been the final Civil War enthusiast yet to read The Killer Angels, past Michael Shaara, a historical novel I have heard repeatedly referenced by historians, battleground guides, reenactors and Civil War buffs of virtually every stripe.
 Now I can officially proclaim that I have read information technology likewise!
 But what took me so long?

 I was actually reared on historical fiction – Michener, Clavell, Vidal – and I read voraciously in this arena, which had a profound effect upon my intellectual development with regard to both history and literature.
 Afterward, equally I determined to become a historian, I deliberately eschewed this genre.
 Why?
 Because quality historical fiction tends to deeply ingrain its impressions in the synapses: to this day I have to vigorously resist identifying as authentically biographical the characters of Burr and Lincoln that Gore Vidal and then brilliantly conceived in those marvelous eponymous historical novels.